raydac/battleships-resurrection/README.md

 experience in J2ME world (a year later I took a part in a big mobile project for a Finnish company to produce 20 mobile games in two months).

-The restored PC client has been written entirely in Java 11 without any 3-th side library, and it can be used as some example of Java programming for casual desktop games.

 # Screen-cast

 There is short screen-cast of a game session including GFX-compatible server, restored PC-client and emulated Motorola